vacp2p/wakurtosis/README.md

 - The topology that will be instantiated is defined in `kurtosis-module/starlark/waku_test_topology.json`.
 This topology is created with https://github.com/logos-co/Waku-topology-test
 - Each node will need its own configuration file in `kurtosis-module/starlark/config_files/waku_X.toml` being `waku_X` the same name that is defined in the topology.

-Run this repo with: `kurtosis run main.star`
+Run this repo with:

+`kurtosis run main.star`

-If you want to use the same configuration for every node, you can use `kurtosis run main.star --args '{"same_toml_configuration": true}'`.
+If you want to use the same configuration for every node, you can use:

+`kurtosis run main.star --args '{"same_toml_configuration": true}'`

 This will use the file `kurtosis-module/starlark/config_files/waku_general.toml` for every node.

 Please, any improvements/bugs that you see, create an issue and we will work on it.